 The first section of your team’s results shows you what your team’s top 3 well-being strengths are, and what their top 3 well-being risks are, across all three well-being contexts (at work, in personal life, in general).

-Your well-being strengths are three behaviors or feelings that are contributing positively to your well-being.
-In contrast, your well-being risks are three behaviors or feelings that are detrimental to your well-being.
+Your well-being strengths are three behaviours or feelings that are contributing positively to your well-being.
+In contrast, your well-being risks are three behaviours or feelings that are detrimental to your well-being.
 We also identify reasons why your team may be scoring low in one area of well-being, and low in another.
 These are called well-being Derailers.

 In the above example: one of your team’s risks is that they are having trouble recovering from work demands.
 Stress in their personal lives may be a reason for this, and thus negatively impacting the team’s well-being.

 The second section of your team’s results presents you with a detailed and dynamic overview of all your team’s results.

 This table shows you your team’s results across all three contexts (at work, in personal life, in general), across all five dimensions (body, mind, meaning, self-fulfillment, social connectedness), and across all 45 sub dimensions.